Quantum mechanics provides the physical basis of teleological evolutions: Time-symmetric explanation of the quantum speedup

 The unitary transformation $\hat{\mathbf{U}}_{1 ,2}$ is then performed for a quantum superposition of the four possible numbers of the drawer with the ball.
 The state at the end of it---on the right of the horizontal arrows---is a quantum superposition of tensor products, each a possible number of the drawer with the ball in register $B$ tensor product the corresponding solution (that same number) in register $A$.
 Since $\hat{B}$ and $\hat{A}$ commute, the final measurement of $\hat{A}$ must project this superposition on the tensor product of the number of the drawer with the ball initially selected by Bob and the corresponding solution---bottom-right corner of Table II diagram.

 Note that this relativization relies on relational quantum mechanics \cite{rovelli1996,fuchs2016} where the quantum state is relative to the observer.
 In the following, we will call this quantum description of the quantum algorithm with respect to the problem-solver its \textit{ordinary quantum description}.
+It is ``ordinary'' because it is still the customary ``causal'' quantum description of mainstream quantum mechanics---where causality always goes in the same time-direction.